sushrutaproject/eMadhava/about.md

-This site presents the **Mādhavanidāna**, a Sanskrit compendium on the diagnosis of disease traditionally attributed to **Mādhavakara**, together with two commentaries on it — the **Madhukośa** of Jayarakṣita and the **Ātaṅkadarpaṇa** of Śrīkaṇṭhadatta — in IAST (romanized, diacritic) transliteration.
+This site presents the **Mādhavanidāna**, a Sanskrit compendium on the diagnosis of disease traditionally attributed to **Mādhavakara**, together with two commentaries on it — the **Madhukośa** and the **Ātaṅkadarpaṇa** — in IAST (romanized, diacritic) transliteration.

-The Sanskrit text is from the [1955 edition of the Mādhavanidāna](http://n2t.net/ ark:/13960/s218hd9qx7t) edited by Yādavaśarman Trivikrama Ācārya.
+The Sanskrit text is from the 1955 edition of the Mādhavanidāna edited by Yādavaśarman Trivikrama Ācārya.

 ## The three registers